Package-level declarations

 A container for a collection of ServiceFeatureTable connected to a feature service.
 A ServiceGeodatabase connects to a feature service as a whole, grouping together ServiceFeatureTable instances for related records queries, connecting to a version in a branch-versioned service, and managing edits for all tables.

-An object that represents a shapefile table.
+A table of features that typically represents real-world objects created from a local shapefile data source.
+A shapefile is a vector data storage format that stores the location, shape, and attributes of geographic features with the same geometry type (such as point, line, and polygon) and the same spatial reference.
 A shapefile dataset consists of at least three files (.shp, .shx, .dbf), and may include many others.
 Each of the component files of a shapefile must be smaller than 2 GB.
-If the minimum required files are not present (or larger than 2 GB), the table will fail to load.
+If the minimum required files are not present (or are larger than 2 GB), the table will fail to load.
 If the file permissions are read-only, features cannot be edited.
-On-the-fly projection of a shapefile is only supported if an associated .prj file is present.
-Otherwise, the features are assumed to have the same spatial reference as the map.
-A default renderer is used to render a shapefile feature table in a feature layer.
-In most cases, the default should be replaced with a custom renderer.

 An object that represents a shapefile info.
 If a shapefile has an associated .xml file, shapefile info will be created and populated with metadata from the file.
 If an .xml file does not exist, this object will be null.